How to Spot Financial Scams: A Guide

 You probably know the old saying: ‘if something seems too good to be true, that something probably is too good to be true’.
 Nowhere is this adage more relevant, perhaps, than in the world of online and physical scams.

 Indeed, the Citizens’ Advice site makes this particular point number one in a list of how to spot scams online.
-There are many other telltale signs, of course, all of which are echoed in the Which? article, including:
+There are many other tell-tale signs, of course, all of which are echoed in the Which? article, including:

-- If you’ve been asked to pay in an unusual way
+- If you’ve been asked to pay in an unusual way.

-- You haven’t had written confirmation of what’s been agreed
+- You haven’t had written confirmation of what’s been agreed.

-- You’ve been asked to transfer money quickly
+- You’ve been asked to transfer money quickly.

-- Someone you don’t know contacts you unexpectedly
+- Someone you don’t know contacts you unexpectedly.

 - You’ve been asked to give away personal information like passwords or Personal Identification Numbers (PINs).